Native American Indian Spa Treatments

 Pinon

-Pinon gathered in large quantities by the Navajo and Zuni.
+Pinon was gathered in large quantities by the Navajo and Zuni.
 Pinon salve is used to treat sores and cuts.
 Many ceremonies include the use of the pinon, especially the War Dance ceremony.

 Sage